Cool Science Experiments Headquarters

 Step 5 – Return to the glasses and make some observations.
 What happened during the hour you were waiting?
 What do you think will happen if you wait a little longer.
 Do you think all the water in the first glass will move to the second glass?
 Why or why not?
 Write down your hypothesis (prediction) and then leave the glasses to sit and come back to check on them in two hours.

-Walking water Science Experiment Video Tutorial
+Walking Water Science Experiment Video Tutorial

 Walking Water Science Experiment Step by Step Instructions